-The story of Balaam the prophet has many layers.
+The story of Balaam the prophet in Parashat Balak has many layers.
 On the surface, the parashah offers a scathing critique—really a satire—of the man who is regarded as a great seer by the Moabites.
+He is portrayed as vainglorious, honor-seeking, looking for money and social recognition above all.
+Unlike Moses the prophet, he does not try to hear the word of God and give it over to others, rather he tries to wheedle the Deity into letting him get a big payoff from King Balak.
+Crazed by greed, Balaam makes a fool of himself and, in the end, sees less of the Divine Presence in his mission than does his donkey.
 Yet if one cuts through this blatant put down, in fact Balaam is revealed as a true prophet—in touch with and receiving profound revelation directly from God.
-In this way, the Torah demonstrates that God cares deeply about and connects to non-Jews.
+His prophecy communicates some of the most beautiful and touching passages ever said about the Jewish people.
+In this way, the Torah demonstrates that God cares deeply about and connects to non-Jews; God sends them prophets and gives them true revelation.
 This is a foreshadowing of a prophetic pluralism which will not become a substantial part of Jewish tradition until millennia later than the Bible—namely in our time.